louishouette/tuber_hub/docs/tuber_hub/NOTIFICATIONS.md

 ## Best Practices

+1. **No Polling**: Never use polling or intervals when Action Cable is available
+2. **Single Source of Truth**: All real-time updates should come through Action Cable
+3. **Avoid Circular Events**: Be careful not to create event loops where events trigger handlers that emit the same events
+4. **Component Independence**: UI components should only depend on the event bus, not directly on each other
-1. Keep notification messages concise and clear
+5. **Keep notification messages concise and clear**
-2. Use appropriate notification types based on severity
+6. **Use appropriate notification types based on severity**
-3. Only use real-time notifications for time-sensitive information
+7. **Only use real-time notifications for time-sensitive information**
-4. Include relevant context in metadata for advanced use cases
+8. **Include relevant context in metadata for advanced use cases**
-5. Consider user preferences (some users may want to disable certain notifications)
+9. **Consider user preferences (some users may want to disable certain notifications)**

+## Design Principles

+- **Server Push Over Client Pull**: Always prefer Action Cable broadcasts over client-side polling
+- **Unidirectional Data Flow**: Data flows in one direction: Server → Action Cable → Event Bus → UI Components
+- **Separation of Concerns**: Logic separated into distinct modules
+- **DRY (Don't Repeat Yourself)**: Common functionality extracted to utilities
+- **Single Responsibility**: Each component has a clear purpose
+- **Event-driven Architecture**: Components communicate through events
+- **Responsive Design**: Mobile-first approach with responsive UI

+## Style Guidelines

+- Notification dropdown is responsive (fixed on mobile, absolute on desktop)
+- Toast notifications appear in the top-right corner by default
+- Smooth animations for all notification interactions
+- Consistent color coding based on notification type

 ## Example Integration with a Model